 The supervisory board of Cherry AG is currently comprised of six male and one female member.
-The percentage of females in Cherry's supervisory board was 14.3% at the end of 2021.
+The percentage of females in Cherry's supervisory board was 14.3% at the end of 2022.

-Pursuant to Section 76 (4) of the German Stock Corporation Act (AktG), the Management Board of Cherry AG has set a target for the proportion of women in the first executive level below the Management Board at a minimum of 10% (this currently corresponds to 2 women), which must be achieved by the yearend 2026.
-Cherry AG does not have a second executive level below the Management Board.
+Pursuant to Section 76 (4) of the German Stock Corporation Act (AktG), the Management Board of Cherry SE has set a target for the proportion of women in the first executive level below the Management Board at a minimum of 10% (this currently corresponds to 2 women), which must be achieved by the yearend 2026.

-Moreover, when it comes to the issue of women in management positions, we refer to the annual Declaration on Corporate Governance in accordance with Article 289a of the German Commercial Code (HGB), which the Board of Management of Cherry AG and the supervisory board of Cherry AG submitted on March 30, 2022.
+Moreover, when it comes to the issue of women in management positions, we refer to the annual Declaration on Corporate Governance in accordance with Article 289a of the German Commercial Code (HGB), which the Board of Management of Cherry AG and the supervisory board of Cherry SE submitted on March 30, 2022.
 The Declaration on Corporate Governance was published on the company's website at https://ir.cherry.de/de/home/corporate-governance/.